(A) Application for course approvals.

 (B) Criteria for approval of offerings and instructors.

 (1) For this rule, "classroom hour" applies to instruction held in a classroom setting or in a distance education setting.
 Offerings will not be approved in segments of less than two classroom hours.
 Unless the continuing education instruction is distance education as defined in paragraph (A) of rule 1301:11-7-03 of the Administrative Code, no offering will be approved in which classroom instruction exceeds more than eight classroom hours in any one day.
 For purposes of this rule, one classroom hour consists of fifty minutes of instruction out of a sixty minute segment.

-(2) Instructors who present a continuing education course must meet at least one of the following qualifications:
+(2) Instructors who present a continuing education course, shall submit documentation to the Division through a form prescribed by the Division demonstrating the instructor meets at least one of the following qualifications:

-(a) Possession of a bachelor's degree in a related field to that which the person is to teach, from a school listed as an institution of higher learning by the United States department of education, or from a comparable school of a foreign country,
+(a) Possession of a bachelor's degree or higher in a related field to that which the person is to teach, from a school listed as an institution of higher learning by the United States department of education, or from a comparable school of a foreign country ;

 (d) Any combination of at least five years of full-time experience relevant to the applicable field and college level education.